-I grew up in the central part of the state of Michigan and traveled often to the Indiana and Ohio.
+I grew up in the central part of the state of Michigan and often traveled to the states of Indiana and Ohio.
 This area is well known for mobile homes on private land and in parks.
 It is a great area for mobile home buyer dealers.

 Due to the fact that my grandmother worked at the county clerks office I was quickly educated into the world of real estate.

 From setting mobile homes on private land to purchasing them in parks I have years of experience in this industry.
 I have handled hundreds of mobile home transactions over the years.

 I doubt any mobile home buyers dealers you know grew up wanting to buy mobile homes.
 Most buyers got into this position by accident.
 It wasn’t until 15 years ago that this industry of purchasing mobile homes really started to take off.

 Stick built real estate typically takes deep pockets to invest in.
 With mobile homes you can purchase many homes for $5000 – $10000 investments.
 The risk is much less when it comes to mobile homes than stick built.
 This occupation has really grown over the years.

 There are many reasons why mobile home owners need to sell their mobile home.
 It could be that you have a new job offer, you inherited the mobile home or there was a divorce.
 Whatever has brought you to the point of needing to sell your mobile home.
 Mobile home buyers or dealers can purchase them quickly.

 Mobile home buyers do not need to be approved by the park.
 They can purchase quickly with cash and typically give you time to move.
 If you have a mobile home on private land mobile home buyers are almost always experienced in moving these units as well.

 Every valid mobile home buyer dealer will have a license that they operate under.
 A license is appointed to mobile home buyers from the state in which they transact business.
 It is best to request a copy of this license to validate the broker that you are looking to do business with.